Eating with Lap-band surgery questions and answers – portion size

 …you might check to see when that signal kicks in.
 For many, that signal may kick in after you have had more than you should.
 So, you should eat less than this.

-When do successful Lap-band patients determine they need a fill?
+When do successful Lap-band surgery patients determine they need a fill?

 When they find that they become hungry between meals.
 Not when they can eat more.
-Not when they can eat things they normally couldn’t.
+Not when they can consume things they normally couldn’t.
 Not when they do not feel a “restriction.”

-Here are a few tips that successful Lap-band patients do:
+Here are a few tips that successful Lap-band surgery patients do:

 Use a small plate to measure their food.
 This you feel less deprived.
 Did you know that in the 1920’s the dinner plates they used were the size of the salad/bread plates used today?
 Did you know that the dinner plates used today were the platters they used then to feed an entire family?